nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ```

 ### 3.2.1.
 Adding a Floating Task: `add`, `a`, `+`
 The first thing you would want to do is to add your first task!
-A floating is a task with no deadline and schedule.<br>
+A floating is a simple task with no deadline or schedule.<br>
 Let's make it simple by first adding a floating task. <br>